 It may seem tedious, but praising your child for even the smallest of good behaviors during a meal will make a huge difference in their overall mealtime behavior.
-When they try a new food, even if they spit it out, give them praise for having the courage to try something new.
+When they try new food, even if they spit it out, praise them for having the courage to try something new.
 When they use a fork correctly for the first time, make a big deal of their accomplishment.

 5. Get Them Involved

 Let your kids start helping you out in the kitchen as soon as they can, even if it’s in a small way.
 Buy a small stool and keep it within reach so your tot can climb up and help or watch you prepare the meals.
 My daughter loves to help mix and stir, and my son loves to watch the action.
 It’s a great way to help them understand all the work that goes into making a meal, and you also get to teach them about all the different ingredients and the process of making a meal.

 After dinner, enlist your toddler to help you clean up and put things away.
 I love getting my daughter to help me put extra food into our favorite OXO Tot Baby Blocks Food Storage Containers.
 We switched from plastic storage containers to all-glass containers several years ago, and we love them!
 These glass food cubes are durable and versatile, and my daughter loves to help me put the lids on and carry the cubes to the fridge.
 It makes after-dinner clean-up a breeze when you let your little ones help in any way they can!

 6. Unplug During Meals